 Attention must be paid by the current Chinese SAR system to develop a systematic, scientific and reasonable Maritime SAR plan framework.
 Failing to do this has caused problems in the Chinese SAR system such as low SAR efficiency and effectiveness and even failure of SAR operations.
 The typical example is the sinking of M/V DASUN in 1999.
 After this, the Chinese SAR system should re-arrange and optimize, within such a framework, various emergency plans, highlighting different levels of plans, i.e., National SAR plan, provincial SAR plans and individual SAR organizations' plans.
-Meanwhile, detailed emergency responding procedures should be developed, particularly in respect to pollution at sea, aeronautical accidents, and maritime security.
+Meanwhile. detailed emergency responding procedures should be developed. particularly in respect to pollution at sea, aeronautical accidents, and maritime security.
 They should be incorporated into those plans or formulated independently as the US and Australia SAR system does.
 Finally, regular exercises should be done according to those plans and procedures to maintain practical capability of handling maritime emergencies.

-SESSION 5a.
-RISK MANAGEMENT - RESEARCH WITH REGARDS TO MARITIME ACCIDENTS 205 application of risk management techniques shall be encouraged (see the following table-6, one of the processes for risk management and decision-making required by the USCG's SAR handbook).
+Lastly, the IAMSAR handbook as an international guidance has established many SAR techniques.
+But still the whole effectiveness of using such a handbook depends on the "software and hardware" of a SAR system.
+It should be stressed particularly that other than those techniques laid down in IAMSAR, the application of risk management techniques shall be encouraged (see the following table-6, one of the processes for risk management and decision-making required by the USCG's SAR handbook).
 It will be helpful for the reduction of SAR risks and will ultimately improve the rate of success of SAR operations.